Chart Color Schemes

 Sinnamon Park's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Sinnamon Park's health metrics are close to national benchmarks, with common health conditions among its residents being somewhat typical but higher than the national average for older cohorts.
+Sinnamon Park's health metrics are near national benchmarks, with common health conditions among its general population somewhat typical but higher than the nation's average among older cohorts.

-Approximately 59% of Sinnamon Park's total population (3,937 people) have private health cover, which is exceptionally high.
-The most prevalent medical conditions in the area are mental health issues and arthritis, affecting 8.3% and 7.6% of residents respectively.
-Conversely, 69.1% of residents claim to be completely free from medical ailments, compared to 71.2% across Greater Brisbane.
-Sinnamon Park has a higher proportion of seniors aged 65 and over, with 25.4% (1,700 people) compared to Greater Brisbane's 20.4%.
-Health outcomes among seniors in the area present some challenges that require more attention than those of the broader population.
+Approximately 59% of Sinnamon Park's total population (3,927 people) has private health cover, which is exceptionally high.
+The most prevalent medical conditions in the area are mental health issues and arthritis, affecting 8.3 and 7.6% of residents respectively.
+Conversely, 69.1% of residents declare themselves completely clear of medical ailments compared to 71.2% across Greater Brisbane.
+Sinnamon Park has a higher proportion of seniors, with 25.5% of its residents aged 65 and over (1,702 people), compared to the 20.4% in Greater Brisbane.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health